Nick2543/Spring-Security/README.md

-# Signup, Login with Email Verification Tutorial
+# Signup, Login with Email Verification

 This repository contains a tutorial on implementing user signup, login, and email verification using Spring Boot.

-## Overview

-This tutorial demonstrates how to build a Spring Boot application for user authentication with JWT-based security, including user signup, login, email verification, and basic error handling.

 ## Features